On the origin of counterrotating stellar disks in TNG50. I: Methodology

-The goal of this work is to identify, quantify and analyze counterrotating stellar disks components (CRDs) in fully cosmological simulations of galaxy formation.
-Different methods for isolating particles associated to different galaxy components, such as counterrotating disks have been proposed.
-For example, \cite{2012MNRAS.420..255T} applies a criteria based on circularity and binding energy to subdivide a late type galaxy on its different components.
+The goal of this work is to identify, quantify, and analyze CRDs in fully cosmological simulations of galaxy formation.
+Different methods for isolating particles associated with different galaxy components, such as counterrotating disks, have been proposed in previous works.
+For example, \cite{2012MNRAS.420..255T} applied a criteria based on circularity and binding energy to subdivide a late-type galaxy based on its different components.
 In this study, we follow an approach more closely related to the definitions used in \cite{2017MNRAS.472.3722G} and \cite{2019MNRAS.485.2589M}.
-We first rotate the galaxy so that the plane of the disk is co-planar with the xy-plane, i.e the angular momentum of the galactic disk is parallel to the Z-axis direction.
-Afterwards, we identify particles that are counter-rotating in the galaxy using the circularity parameter, thus performing a kinematic decomposition.
-Following \cite{2003ApJ...597...21A} this parameter is defined as:
+We first rotated the galaxy so that the plane of the disk is coplanar with the xy-plane, i.e., the angular momentum of the galactic disk is parallel to the z-axis direction.
+Afterward, we identified particles that are counter-rotating in the galaxy using the circularity parameter, thus performing a kinematic decomposition.
+Following \cite{2003ApJ...597...21A}, this parameter is defined as

-where $J_z$ is the angular momentum in the z-axis and the term "$\mathrm{max}(J_z(E))$" indicates the maximum angular momentum in the z-direction allowed for that orbital energy; i.e. that of a circular orbit.
+where $J_z$ is the angular momentum in the z-axis and the term "$\mathrm{max}(J_z(E))$" indicates the maximum angular momentum in the z-direction allowed for that orbital energy, i.e., that of a circular orbit.

-In order to define the extension of the stellar disks we use the optical radius, $R_{\rm opt}$.
-As in \citealt{2023MNRAS.523.5853V} and \citealt{2023MNRAS.526..567D}, $R_{\rm opt}$ is defined as the radius at which the surface-brightness (SB) profile on the V-band of the galaxy, orientated on a face-on projection, reaches $\mu_V=25\ \mathrm{mag\ arcsec}^{-2}$.
-To estimate the optical radius, we measure the surface-brightness of the galaxy in cylindrical shells of width 0.5kpc and height 10kpc above and below the disk plane.
-The values of the $R_{\rm opt}$ obtained for each galaxy are listed on Table \ref{table:info_CRDs}.
+To define the extension of the stellar disks, we used the optical radius, $R_{\rm opt}$.
+As in \citealt{2023MNRAS.523.5853V} and \citealt{2023MNRAS.526..567D}, $R_{\rm opt}$ is defined as the radius at which the surface brightness profile on the V-band of the galaxy, orientated in a face-on projection, reaches $\mu_V=25\ \mathrm{mag\ arcsec}^{-2}$.
+To estimate the optical radius, we measured the surface brightness of the galaxy in cylindrical shells of width 0.5kpc and height 10kpc above and below the disk plane.
+The values of the $R_{\rm opt}$ obtained for each galaxy are listed in Table \ref{table:info_CRDs}.